z2a-info/Pitara/README.md

 Pitara was a private project, that turned open source on Christmas of 2024.
 Please have patience while we turn it open source friendly.

 Meanwhile if you have any questions - Please use this <a href="https://getpitara.com/en/home/contact-us" target="_blank">Contact us</a> page.

+## Contributing
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.